manjesh1/gatsby-starter-foundation/src/content/posts/2021-03-21-understanding-windows-password-hashes-lanman-ntlm.md

 **Step 3:** Encrypted using RC4 or AES-CBC-128 in SAM.

-Advantages of NTLM over LANMAN is Case sensitivity is preserved by then no salts is used in NT Hashes, it is prone to pre-computed hashed dictionary attacks.
+Advantages of NT over LANMAN is Case sensitivity is preserved by then no salts is used in NT Hashes, it is prone to pre-computed hashed dictionary attacks.

 > *The simplest way is to use a password that's at least 15 characters long so that No LANMAN has stored only NT hash is used for local authentication.*